Office of Research Development

 The K12 Paul Calabresi Clinical & Translational Oncology Training Program goal is to train successful, patient-oriented, clinical- and laboratory-based investigators who can work effectively in a collaborative, translational research setting.
 Each trainee participant will be provided salary support and an expert mentoring team along with the resources to complete tailored course work, clinical and laboratory research rotations and projects.
 These scholars will bridge the knowledge derived from both the laboratory and clinic and apply that knowledge directly to establishing new, effective cancer interventions.

-The MUSC Multidisciplinary Clinical Research Center (MCRC) Pilot Project Program (PPP) aims to facilitate innovative, meaningful clinical and translational research with emphasis on lupus and sclerodermaal though meritorious grants in other rheumatic diseases will be considered.
+The MUSC Multidisciplinary Clinical Research Center (MCRC) Pilot Project Program (PPP) aims to facilitate innovative, meaningful clinical and translational research with emphasis on lupus and scleroderma although meritorious grants in other rheumatic diseases will be considered.
 Research into health disparities in rheumatic diseases is also encouraged.
 The MCRC also aims to provide research support for highly promising junior faculty to shorten the time to research independence.

 Mandatory Letter of Intent Due: Wednesday, November 18, 2015 by 5:00 p.m.; Final Application Due: Friday, December 18, 2015 by 5:00 p.m.

 The Center for Oral Health Research (COHR) Pilot and Feasibility Project Program aims to facilitate innovative basic, translational and clinical research specifically in the area of oral and craniofacial biology.
 The ultimate goal of the program is to provide adequate resources and training for pilot investigators to develop sufficient preliminary data to prepare a competitive extramural research grant application that will directly utilize one or more of the COHR Cores.

 Statistical Consultation Request Priority Date: Friday, November 20, 2015